ekivemark/nw-vsu/README.md

 ```
 Your changes were saved:

-Chris Cox, christine.cox@cms.hhs.gov, bbtu, subscribe, admin
+Chris Kox, christine.cox@cms.hhs.gov, bbtu, subscribe, admin

-Niall Brennan, niall.brennan@cms.hhs.gov, bbtu, subscribe, bbtu, unsubscribe
+Niel Bannon, niel.bannon@cms.hhs.gov, bbtu, subscribe, bbtu, unsubscribe
 ```

 Note that this project supports multiple teams, so that as long as the cron jobs are appropriately specified, you can use this project for other teams.
 So, for example, you can swap out `bbtu` in the admin e-mails for `ccw` or whatever.